I would like to start with a quote about faithfulness from a man by the name of Vance Habner. He wrote the following:

 If I had been Miriam or Aaron, I do not think that I would have been very happy at that point.
 If God had rebuked me for having war with Moses – verbal war – I do not think I would have been very happy because I would have just been rebuked by God Himself.

 What is important about this passage?
 It gives us an important truth about the relationship between God and Moses.
 The truth is that God and Moses talked mouth to mouth.
 This reveals that they had a very close relationship.
 When God communicated with Moses, He talked with him one-on-one.
-Some prophets receive would dreams or as visions, but not Moses.
+Some prophets received dreams or visions, but not Moses.
 With Moses, God talked with him one-on-one.
 But the best part of this passage is that God says Moses was faithful.
 Remember that in Hebrews 3:2, we were told, “And he was faithful to Him, who had appointed Him as Moses was in all of his household.”
 Jesus was and is faithful just as Moses was faithful.
 Just as Moses was faithful, Jesus was faithful too!

 The New American Standard Bible, the New King James Version, the New International Version, and the New Living Translation gloss a very important point of truth in this verse.
 In verse 2 we were told, “Then, He was faithful to Him.”
 The impression left is that Jesus was faithful.
 It implies that Jesus was faithful in the past.
 The Greek word for the English word was is a present participle which implies ongoing activity.
 Consequently, it should be translated as “is.”
 He is being faithful.
 Moses was faithful in the past, but Jesus is still being faithful.
 Jesus was faithful while here on the earth to the Father, and Jesus is still faithful in heaven.
 He is continuing to be faithful.
 Jesus is better than Moses because He was also a high priest.
 Jesus is better than Moses in that he is more faithful than Moses.
 He is faithful on an ongoing basis.